ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

-Chef is preparing testcases for the ["Move the Coins 2"](https://www.codechef.com/problems/MOVCOIN2)!
+Chef is preparing testcases for the ["Move the Coins 2"](https://www.codechef.com/problems/MOVCOIN2) Problem!

 For each testcase, he needs to provide a tree $T$ over $N$ labelled $1,2,\dots,N$, rooted at node $1$, and a list of $Q$ distinct _valid reparentings_ on $T$.